jrmeier/fast-trade/README.md

 ## Data

 Data can be any tick size.
 I use minute data, but end-of-day data can be used as well.
-If you set a lower `chart_period` than the actual data frequency, fast-trade will throw an Exception.
+If you set a lower `chart_period` than the actual data frequency, fast-trade will throw an `Exception`.

 There is a data downloader for downloading Binance data and storing it locally.
 Its best to use it from the CLI, but if you can dig into it in [update_symbol_data.py](/fast_trade/update_symbol_data.py).
 Check out the [DataDownloader](###DataDownloader) section for details.

 Data must be minute tick data. datapoints will give false results if the data isn't once a minute.

-Datafiles are expected but come with `ohlc` candlestick minute data in a csv file, but will not work as expected.
+Datafiles are expected but come with `ohlcv` candlestick minute data in a csv file, but will not work as expected.
 Please open an issue if this is a problem for you.

 Example file format